shopware/docs/guides/plugins/plugins/content/stock/loading-stock-information-from-different-source.md

 ## Overview

-If Shopware is not the source of truth for your stock data you can customise the stock loading process and provide your own data from a third party source.
+If Shopware is not the source of truth for your stock data, you can customize the stock loading process and provide your data from a third-party source.

 ## Prerequisites

-We will be decorating a service, therefore it will be helpful to familiarise yourself with the [Adjusting a Service](../../plugin-fundamentals/adjusting-service) guide.
+We will be decorating a service; therefore, familiarising yourself with the [Adjusting a Service](../../plugin-fundamentals/adjusting-service) guide will be helpful.

 ## Add a decorator to load the stock

-Say for example, we want to load stock from a third party API.
+For example, we want to load stock from a third-party API.
 We will decorate `\Shopware\Core\Content\Product\Stock\AbstractStockStorage` and implement the `load` method.
-When products are loaded in Shopware the `load` method will be invoked with the loaded product ID's.
+When products are loaded in Shopware the `load` method will be invoked with the loaded product IDs.

 {% tabs %}
 {% tab title="StockStorageDecorator.php" %}